Skip to content

 SHARE VIA:

-We spend a large proportion of our lives at work so it is important that we pay attention to our own wellbeing.
-A casual stroll through Twitter may reveal any number of wellbeing initiatives – from early morning yoga classes, through communal choirs, to meditation mornings.
-Whilst, subjectively, many of these appear to work, there is clearly a need for a better measure of wellbeing.
+We spend a large proportion of our lives at work, so it is important that we pay attention to our own well-being.
+A casual stroll through Twitter may reveal any number of well-being initiatives—from early morning yoga classes to communal choirs to meditation mornings.
+While, subjectively, many of these appear to work, there is clearly a need for a better measure of well-being.
 Enter the NFR.

 What is the NFR?

-The Need For Recovery scale measures that subjective feeling of the need to take a break and recuperate from the emotional and physical demands of a day at work.
+The Need For Recovery scale measures the subjective feeling of the need to take a break and recuperate from the emotional and physical demands of a day at work.

 Originally derived from a sample of 68775 shift workers in the Netherlands, it is comprised of eleven dichotomous Yes/No questions.

-In the emergency department, there are a number of extrinsic factors that might impact on our Need For Recovery.
-These include departmental crowding, lack of resources, and ambulances queuing out of the door.
-The assumption is that the daily accumulation of such tiring shifts, without a restorative break, can impact on our long-term health and increased occupational stress.
+In the emergency department, there are a number of extrinsic factors that might impact our Need For Recovery.
+These include departmental crowding, lack of resources, and ambulances queuing out the door.
+The assumption is that the daily accumulation of such tiring shifts, without a restorative break, can impact our long-term health and increase occupational stress.

 Population

-This study was coordinated through the Trainee Emergency Research Networks (TERN) of UK and of Ireland and Paediatric Emergency Research in UK and Ireland (PERUKI).
+This study was coordinated through the Trainee Emergency Research Networks (TERN) of the UK and Ireland and Paediatric Emergency Research in the UK and Ireland (PERUKI).

 A total of 4247 emergency physicians* from 112 emergency departments completed the survey.

-For the purposes of this study an emergency physician was defined as any doctor working within the ED, be they seasoned veterans or post-graduate year one doctors completing their six-month term in emergency medicine.
+For the purposes of this study, an emergency physician was defined as any doctor working within the ED, whether seasoned veterans or post-graduate year one doctors completing their six-month term in emergency medicine.

 Exposure

-Participants were invited to take part in an online version of the Need For Recovery instrument.
-Although developed for industry it has been piloted in Emergency Department staff.
-Graham et al. (2020) trialed the survey in a single ED and achieved an 80.3% response rate (168/209).
-These subjects had to complete the 11 point NFR survey as well as an additional 32 questions.
-This larger survey upped the ante and added 44 items to the NFR.
+Participants were invited to participate in an online version of the Need For Recovery instrument.
+Although developed for industry, it has been piloted in Emergency Department staff.
+Graham et al. (2020) trialled the survey in a single ED and achieved an 80.3% response rate (168/209).
+These subjects had to complete the 11-point NFR survey and 32 additional questions.
+This more extensive survey upped the ante and added 44 items to the NFR.
 The quality of the web-based survey was maximized using the CHERRIES checklist.

-Snapshot data was collected over a six-week period from 3rd June 2019, long before anybody had even heard of SARS-CoV-2.
+Snapshot data was collected over six weeks from 3rd June 2019, long before anybody had even heard of SARS-CoV-2.

 Outcomes

 The median NFR score (remember you want it to be as low as possible) was 70.0 (with 95% confidence intervals ranging between 62.0 and 78.0).
-It appeared to be higher in the more junior cohort – those that had been in the department for less than a year.
+It appeared to be higher in the more junior cohort – those who had been in the department for less than a year.
 This group scored an average of 72.7 with an upper limit of 90.9.
-Those who had spent more time in the job seemed better at recovery with a median NFR of 63.6.
-Those lucky individuals that had made a career of emergency medicine and had spent over ten years in post had the lowest score of all, 54.5.
+Those who had spent more time on the job seemed better at recovery, with a median NFR of 63.6.
+Those lucky individuals who had made a career in emergency medicine and had spent over ten years in the post had the lowest score, 54.5.

-The authors conclude that there are three modifiable risk factors related to a higher NFR – access to annual leave, to study leave, and the proportion of out of hours work.
-Non-modifiable factors included things like male gender, seniority, generally good physical health, and working in a Paeds ED.
+The authors conclude that there are three modifiable risk factors related to a higher NFR: access to annual leave, study leave, and the proportion of out-of-hours work.
+Non-modifiable factors include male gender, seniority, generally good physical health, and working in a Paeds ED.

 Risk of bias